xgui3783/xgui3783.github.io/about/index.md

 ![](/img/logo.svg)

-Hi, my name is Xiao Gui.
+Hi, I am Xiao.
 I am a web developer, web designer, programmer and a hobbyist photographer.

 For frontend development, in addition to HTML, CSS and JS, I use frameworks such as Angular, React, Vue and so on to help with building complex applications.
 I have also dabbled in Preact, Svelte, Stenciljs and AngularJS.